Springfield Lakes, Queensland: Geography

-Springfield Lakes was developed by Lend Lease as a series of smaller neighbourhoods (villages).
+Springfield Lakes was developed by Lendlease as a series of smaller neighbourhoods (villages).
 As of November 2015 these neighbourhoods are: Bridgewater Chase (Springfield), Clancy's Crossing (Springfield), The Escarpment (Springfield), Lakeside, Eden's Homestead, Olive Springs, Butterfly Green, The Promenade, Waterside at The Promenade, The Peninsula, The Summit, Aspect, Creekside, Lakes Entrance, Wildflower Ridge, Park Edge, Tea Trees, Central Walk, and The Sanctuary.
 The Peninsula is the final neighbourhood of Springfield Lakes developed immediately behind Regatta Lake and Discovery Lake.

 History

 Springfield Lakes is one of the suburbs created within Greater Springfield, a 2,850 hectare site which is Australia's largest master planned community.
 For comparison purposes this is more than half the size of Cairns.
 It was officially named and bounded in 2000.

 Springfield Lakes State School opened in 2007.

 Good Shepherd Catholic Primary School was established in 2013 by the Catholic Education division of the Roman Catholic Archdiocese of Brisbane.